 “I’m a doctor!” one man yelled.
 “Is anyone traveling with this woman?”

 A younger version of the woman having a seizure made her way to the back of the plane, tears streaming down her face.
 “I’m her daughter!
 She has brain cancer!
 We’re on our way to James (Ohio Sate’s famous cancer center)!”
 Another stewardess brought the oxygen tank from the front.
 We all felt the plane bank sharply, then the pilot announced we were returning to the gate.

-As this is a family newspaper, I am forbidden to share the exact word that man beside me uttered.
+I do not want to type the exact word that man beside me uttered.
 But it started with an F.

 20 minutes later, we were back on the ground and paramedics were wheeling the lady down the aisle to the waiting ambulance.
 I silently sent out a prayer to the poor woman and her family.